chenson2018/website-hakyll/about.md

 ## About Me

-I am a first-year CS PhD student at Drexel University, advised by [Colin Gordon](https://www.cs.drexel.edu/~csg63/).
+I am a second-year CS PhD student at Drexel University, advised by [Colin Gordon](https://www.cs.drexel.edu/~csg63/).
 My research interests are broadly in Programming Languages.

 Some topics that I am currently interested in:

-- differing models of type theories
 - category theory and its relevance to proof assistants
 - functional programming with dependent types and effects
+- the intersection of model theory and programming languages

 Before coming to Drexel, I spent three years at Bank of America's Quantitative Finance group in Atlanta.
 During this time I worked primarily with code related